KIA ORA – WELCOME TO KAMO HIGH SCHOOL

 Kamo High School has a senior management team comprising the Principal, three Assistant Principals and an Executive Officer.
 Every teacher is responsible for ensuring appropriate learning and behaviour in their classes.
 Every curriculum/learning area has a Faculty Leader who is responsible for the preparation and delivery of the curriculum, the organisation of appropriate equipment and resources, and the support of teachers in maximising student progress.
 There is a strong student support ethos, with extensive guidance available from a modern Student Support Centre.

 The school has been fortunate that many of its buildings have been upgraded and extended recently.
 Special facilities exist for the teaching of Computing, Horticulture, Hospitality, Media Studies, and Technology.
-There are well-equipped Science laboratories, two Gymnasiums, Swimming Pool, Astro-turf (four tennis courts), Library, Music Suite with keyboard laboratory, Stationery Shop, Canteen, four major sports fields, a Wharenui and an Arts Centre which provides modern facilities for Art, Photography, Sculpture, Performing Arts, Dance and Music.
+There are well-equipped Science laboratories, two Gymnasiums, Swimming Pool, Astro-turf (four tennis courts), Library, Music Suite with Digital Recording studio, Stationery Shop, Canteen, four major sports fields, a Wharenui and an Arts Centre which provides modern facilities for Art, Photography, Sculpture, Performing Arts, Dance and Music.

 Kamo High School hosts students from a wide range of countries around the world.
 The students study a full academic programme and are able to participate in an extensive range of activities outside the classroom.
 Their time at Kamo High School allows them a unique opportunity to study, play and live in a typical New Zealand environment.
 The international staff are committed to the well-being of students and as a signatory of the Ministry of Education Code of Practice for Pastoral Care of International Students, ensure that all requirements are met.